 Common causes of back and joint pain include:

-It’s essential to remember that pain is a symptom, not a diagnosis.
-Effective treatment depends on correctly identifying the underlying cause.
-Systemic medications, physical therapy, and massage are often used, but topical pain relievers are particularly popular because they provide local action without systemic side effects.
+It’s essential to remember that pain is a discomfort.
+Effective support depends on correctly identifying the underlying cause.
+Systemic products, physical support, and massage are often used, but topical supportive products are particularly popular because they provide local action without systemic side effects.

-If back or joint pain lasts more than a few days, or is accompanied by swelling, numbness, or movement restriction, it’s strongly recommended to consult a physician for accurate diagnosis and personalized treatment.
+If back or joint pain lasts more than a few days, or is accompanied by swelling, numbness, or movement restriction, it’s strongly recommended to consult a specialist for accurate assessment and personalized support.

-Finalgon is a dual-action warming ointment containing nicoboxil and nonivamide — ingredients that increase blood flow and create a strong warming sensation.
+Finalgon is a dual-action warming balm containing nicoboxil and nonivamide — ingredients that increase blood flow and create a strong warming sensation.
 This enhances tissue metabolism, relieves muscle spasms, and promotes recovery.

 Finalgon is commonly used for: